AnshKetchum/arcadium/README.md

 # Accomplishments ... so far
 1. Replication of Google's GQA paper: [https://arxiv.org/pdf/2305.13245](https://arxiv.org/pdf/2305.13245).
 Varied the GQA groups for 1 layer.
 See [this WandDB report](https://wandb.ai/anshc/moe-language-modeling-tiny/reports/Grouped-Query-Attention-Verification-Report--VmlldzoxNDM2OTcyMg?accessToken=jb6ejl24axd9i7op0h2vpva5t610nu9rn84i6lxx5aihnj71s8sm5zo6zxr7f73b) for the actual plot
+2. **9/19/2025** This framework is capable of training a GPT-2 like ["nano GPT" model](https://github.com/KellerJordan/modded-nanogpt).
+See this sequence of steps to reproduce the pretraining.

 # Setup